nerolation/python-bitcoin-scraper/README.md

 - (optional) blk file (blk file number)

-**Note: In order to save RAM the transaction inputs are represented by a tx id and the vout!**
+**Note: The transaction inputs are represented by a tx id and the vout!**

 ## Usage